3DFin/3DFin_CC_Tutorial/Readme.md

 1. The name of the file is "3DFinconfig"
 2. The format of the file is ".ini"
 3. The internal structure of the file is exactly the same as the example file (except the values of the parameters).
-4. The file is placed in the same than 3DFin.exe.
+4. The file is placed in the same directory than 3DFin.exe.

 This file is organized in sections, that follow the same structure as 3DFin' tabs: *basic*, *advanced* and *expert*.
 Let's break down the basic section to see how we can modify its values correctly.
-It's contents are the following:
+Its contents are the following:

 ```
 [basic]